PaddlePaddle/PaddleX/README_en.md

 ## 📣 Recent Updates

+🔥🔥 **2025.5.20: PaddleX v3.0.0 Released**

+Core upgrades are as follows:

+- **Major Capability Releases:**
+  - **Launch of the groundbreaking text recognition model PP-OCRv5**: Achieves a 13% improvement in OCR accuracy across all scenarios.
+A single model now supports 5 types of text (Simplified Chinese, Traditional Chinese, Chinese Pinyin, English, and Japanese), with significant enhancements in recognizing handwritten fonts, vertical text, and rare characters in both Chinese and English.
+You can experience it immediately in the [online demo](https://aistudio.baidu.com/community/app/91660/webUI?source=appCenter).

+  - **Launch of the groundbreaking document parsing solution PP-StructureV3**: Enhanced capabilities in layout area detection, table recognition, Chinese and English formula recognition, and restoration of multi-column reading order, with added abilities for chart understanding.
+PP-StructureV3 achieves state-of-the-art (SOTA) levels in both Chinese and English editing distances on the OmniDocBench leaderboard.
+Experience it in the [online demo](https://aistudio.baidu.com/community/app/518494/webUI?source=appCenter).

+  - **Optimization of PP-ChatOCRv4**: Supports the Ernie 4.5T.
+Combined with PP-DocBee2, it shows a 15.7 percentage point improvement in key information extraction accuracy compared to the previous generation.
+Experience it in the [online demo](https://aistudio.baidu.com/community/app/518493/webUI?source=appCenter).

+- **Inference Capability Optimization:**
+  - The general OCR, PP-StructureV3, formula recognition, seal text recognition, and document image preprocessing pipelines support setting batch size >1, allowing multiple pages to be processed at once.

+  - 17 pipelines, including general OCR and PP-StructureV3, now support multi-GPU parallel inference.
+Sample code for multi-process parallel inference has been added.

 🔥 **2025.4.22, PaddleX v3.0.0rc1 major upgrade.** This version fully adapts to PaddlePaddle 3.0.0, with the following core upgrades:

 - **Adapts to New Features of PaddlePaddle 3.0**: Supports compiler training, which can be enabled by appending `-o Global.dy2st=True` to the training command.
 On GPUs, the training speed of most models can be improved by over 10%, and for a few models, the improvement can exceed 30%.
 For inference, the models are fully adapted to PaddlePaddle 3.0's Intermediate Representation (PIR) technology, offering more flexible extensibility and compatibility.
 The file names for inference model have been changed from `xxx.pdmodel` to `xxx.json`.